ga4gh-beacon/ga4gh-beacon-legacy-website/docs/FAQ.md

     ##### last change 2023-03-13 by Michael Baudis [:fontawesome-brands-github:](https://github.com/mbaudis)

-??? faq "How do I emulate Beacon v1 while supporting the v2 protocol?<a id="v1-emulation"> </a>"
+??? question "How do I emulate Beacon v1 while supporting the v2 protocol?<a id="v1-emulation"> </a>"

     The [Beacon Framework](/framework) describes the overall structure of the API requests, responses, parameters etc. One can implement e.g. a Boolean beacon (_cf._ the